 446 Do Not Rely on Imagination to Delimit God’s Appearance

 2 I have seen many people break into wild and raucous laughter after coming upon the words of God.
 But is this laughter any different from the condemnation and blasphemy of the Jews?
-You are not reverent in the presence of the truth, still less is your attitude one of yearning for the truth.
-All you do is scrutinize heedlessly and wait with blithe unconcern.
-What can you gain from scrutinizing and waiting like this?
-Could it be that you will receive personal guidance of God?
+You are not reverent in the presence of the truth, still less do you possess an attitude of yearning.
+All you do is study indiscriminately and wait with blithe unconcern.
+What can you gain from studying and waiting like this?
+Do you think you will receive personal guidance from God?
 If you cannot discern God’s utterances, in what way are you qualified to witness the appearance of God?
 Wherever God appears, there the truth is expressed, and there the voice of God will be.
-Only those who can accept the truth will be able to hear the voice of God, and only people like these are qualified to witness the appearance of God.
+Only those who can accept the truth will be able to hear the voice of God, and only such people are qualified to witness the appearance of God.

 Adapted from “The Appearance of God Has Ushered in a New Age”